Labrador (electoral district)

 Labrador (formerly known as Grand Falls—White Bay—Labrador and Grand Falls—White Bay) is a federal electoral district in Newfoundland and Labrador, Canada, that has been represented in the House of Commons of Canada since 1949.

 The riding covers all of Labrador and, with just 26,000 people located in the riding, it is the least populous in Canada.
 From 2005 to 2011, the riding was represented by Liberal MP Todd Russell.
 He was defeated by Conservative Peter Penashue in the 2011 federal election.
 Following allegations of irregularities in his campaign spending, Penashue announced on March 14, 2013, that he would resign his seat and run again as a candidate in a new by-election.
 Penashue subsequently lost the by-election to Liberal candidate Yvonne Jones.
 Jones was re-elected in the 2015, 2019, and 2021 federal elections.
+Jones declined to seek re-election 2025 and was succeeded by fellow Liberal Party member Philip Earle.
 The riding is viewed as a Liberal stronghold.

 The riding contains a large indigenous population, including the Inuit self-governing territory of Nunatsiavut, as well as two Innu reserves Sheshatshiu and Natuashish.
 The Voisey's Bay nickel mine, near Nain, is also in the riding.

 All six indigenous communities on the North Coast are inaccessible by road and may be reached only by air or sea.